dj8yfo/verify_contracts_collection/README.md

-# Simple package
+# Simple factory

-This is a `simple_package` contract, to be verified in ci of `near-verify-rs` repository.
+This is a `simple_factory` contract, to be verified in ci of `near-verify-rs` repository.